3d Mirror Symmetry for Instanton Moduli Spaces: -opers and Bethe Ansatz

-One can show the extended QQ-system can be obtained from various minors in q-Wronskian matrices.
-First, we will rewrite the extended QQ-system in a more convenient way to relate it to the minors in the q-Wronskian matrix.
-Namely, we multiply $Q$-terms by certain polynomials to get rid of the $\Lambda$-polynomials in the right hand side.
+One can show the extended $QQ$-system can be obtained from various minors in q-Wronskian matrices.
+First, we will rewrite the extended $QQ$-system in a more convenient way to relate it to the minors in the $\hbar$-Wronskian matrix.
+Namely, we multiply $Q$-terms by certain polynomials to get rid of the $\Lambda$-polynomials on the right-hand side.
 This is done in the following Lemma. \begin{Lem} The system of equations \eqref{eq:QQAll} is equivalent to the following set of equations

 where index $i$ ranges between the same values as in the corresponding equations in \eqref{eq:QQAll}, for the polynomials

 where

 \end{Lem}